Skip to content

 4. Creates all child menu objects by sending CreateComInstance to all child objects.

-5. Ensures that all child menu items are properly enabled, checked, and visible.
+5. Makes sure that all child menu items are properly enabled, checked and visible.

 6. Sends the OnPopupInit event allowing for further developer customization.